CrowdHailer/gen_browser/README.md

 However because we know when to create a new mailbox, and they are always started with a random id, it might be the case that a split brain is not a problem.
 The effect of a split brain would be sometimes thinking a server mailbox had died when it was infact in the other partition.
 This would require setting up a new mailbox, but this eventuallity already has to be accounted for.

+### Work out if client can generate own address

+Then no need to await at startup